hagerkhaledabdelmonem/Operating-Systems/Command Prompt & Dynamic Allocator/README.md

             - Then, fill the list by making it points to the first n=numOfBlocks empty elements exist in “MemBlockNodes” array.
             - At the end of this function, the “AvailableMemBlocksList” shall be initialized as a linked list of “numOfBlocks” elements from those that already exist in the “MemBlockNodes” array.

-	find_block
+     2.find_block
-Function Role:
+        - Function Role:
-•	It shall search for the given start virtual address (va) in the given list (blockList).
+          -	It shall search for the given start virtual address (va) in the given list (blockList).
-•	If a block found with sva equal to given va, return this block.
+          - If a block found with sva equal to given va, return this block.
-•	If not found, return NULL.
+          - If not found, return NULL.

-	alloc_block_FF
+3.	alloc_block_FF
 Function Role:
 •	This function searches for a free memory block in the FreeMemBlocksList with a size greater than or equal input size using FIRST FIT STRATEGY to be allocated later on in the memory.
 •	The possible CASES results from the search using FF strategy are: